On the Complexity of Destructive Bribery in Approval-Based Multi-winner Voting: Bribery Under Polynomial-Time Rules

-Without stopping here, we also show {\wahns} results for {\sav} and {\nsav} with respect to the parameters~$\ell$ and~$k$.
-This holds even when there is only one distinguished candidate.
-To compare, recall that Theorem~\ref{thm-appdel-sav-nsav-nph-k=1} is based on a reduction where we want to select only one winner but the number of distinguished candidates equals to the number of candidates minors one.
+We also establish {\wahns} results for {\sav} and {\nsav} for the parameters~$\ell$ and~$k$.
+This holds true even when there is only one distinguished candidate.
+Recall that Theorem~\ref{thm-appdel-sav-nsav-nph-k=1} is based on a reduction where the objective is to select only one winner, while the number of distinguished candidates equals to the number of candidates minus one.

-\begin{theorem}[$\star$] {\pappdel{{\sav}}} and {\pappdel{{\nsav}}} are {\wah} with respect to both the parameter~$\ell$ and the parameter~$k$.
+\begin{theorem} {\emph{\pappdel{{\sav}}}} and {\emph{\pappdel{{\nsav}}}} are {\emph{\wah}} with respect to both the parameter~$\ell$ and the parameter~$k$.
 Moreover, the results hold even when $\abs{J}=1$. \end{theorem}

+\begin{proof} We prove the theorem by reducing from the {\prob{$\kappa$-Clique}} problem restricted to regular graphs.
+We present the proof only for {\sav}.
+Later, it will become evident that the absolute score difference between any two candidates with distinct {\sav} scores in the structured election below satisfies the precondition of Lemma~\ref{lem-relation-sav-nsav}.
+Consequently, by introducing dummy candidates as suggested in Lemma~\ref{lem-relation-sav-nsav}, we can adapt the reduction for SAV to establish the {\wahns} of {{\pappdel{{\nsav}}}} with respect to $\ell$ and $k$, specifically for the case where there is only one distinguished candidate.

-{ \begin{proof} We prove the theorem via a reduction from the {\prob{$\kappa$-Clique}} problem restricted to regular graphs.
-Let $I=(G=(\vset, \eset), \kappa)$ be an instance of the {\prob{$\kappa$-Clique}} problem where every vertex in~$G$ has degree~$d$ for some positive integer~$d$.
-Let~$\m$ and~$\n$ denote the number of edges and the number of vertices in the graph~$G$, respectively.
-We assume that~$\kappa$ and~$n$ are dividable by~$6$.
-This assumption does not change the {\wahns} of the problem.\footnote{If this is not the case, we can change $(G=(U, A), \kappa)$ into an equivalent instance $(G', 6\kappa)$ satisfying the assumption in polynomial time as follows.
-In particular, for each vertex $u\in U$, we create a set~$B(u)$ of six vertices and let them form a clique in the graph~$G'$.
-For each edge $\edge{u}{u'}$ in the graph~$G$, we add all missing edges between~$B(u)$ and~$B(u')$ so that $B(u)\cup B(u')$ form a clique in~$G'$.
-It is easy to see that $(G, \kappa)$ and $(G',6\kappa)$ are equivalent.} We also assume that $\kappa^2+2d<2m$ since otherwise the problem can be solved in {\fpt} time with respect to~$\kappa$.\footnote{If $2m\leq \kappa^2+2d$, from $2m=n\cdot d$ and $d\geq 1$, we can obtain that $n\leq \kappa^2+2$.
-In this case, we can solve the instance in {\fpt}-time with respect to~$\kappa$ by enumerating all $\kappa$-subsets of vertices and check if one of them is a clique.}
+Let $I=(G, \kappa)$ be an instance of the {\prob{$\kappa$-Clique}} problem, where~$G=(\vset, \eset)$ is a~$d$-regular graph with~$d>0$.
+Let~$\m$ and~$\n$ denote the number of edges and the number of vertices of~$G$, respectively.
+We assume that both~$\kappa$ and~$n$ are divisible by~$6$.
+This assumption does not affect the {\wahns} of the problem.\footnote{If this condition is not met, we can transform $(G=(U, A), \kappa)$ into an equivalent instance $(G', 6\kappa)$ that satisfies the assumption in polynomial time as follows: For each vertex $u\in U$, we create a set~$B(u)$ of six vertices and let them form a clique in~$G'$.
+For each edge $\edge{u}{u'}$ in~$G$, we add all missing edges between~$B(u)$ and~$B(u')$, ensuring that $B(u)\cup B(u')$ forms a clique in~$G'$.
+It is evident that $(G, \kappa)$ and $(G',6\kappa)$ are equivalent.} Additionally, we assume that $\kappa^2+2d<2m$; otherwise, the problem can be solved in {\fpt}-time with respect to~$\kappa$.\footnote{If $2m\leq \kappa^2+2d$, given that $2m=n\cdot d$ and $d\geq 1$, we obtain $n\leq \kappa^2+2$.
+In this case, the instance can be solved in {\fpt}-time with respect to~$\kappa$ by enumerating all $\kappa$-subsets of vertices and checking whether any of them form a clique.}